EgoisticCoder/Technovation-26_Demo_Repo/README.md

 ## 🃏 Innovation Wildcard (Optional)

-Did you add something beyond the brief — a genuinely useful AI/API integration, or an edge case most teams would miss?
+Did you add something beyond the brief — a genuinely useful feauture like AI/API integration, or an edge case most teams would miss?
 Describe it here to be considered for bonus points at the jury's discretion.

 > _Explain here, or delete this section if not applicable._